Vaginal discharge: What’s abnormal?

 - Chlamydia or gonorrhoea, which are sexually transmitted infections

 - Trichomoniasis, which is a parasitic infection typically caused by having unprotected sex

-- Vaginal atrophy, which is thinning and drying out of the vaginal walls during the menopause
+- Vaginal atrophy, which is thinning and drying out of the vaginal walls during and after the menopause

 - Vaginitis, which is irritation in or around the vagina